yomimono/mirage-stdlib-random/README.md

 %%VERSION%%

-Provide random byte vectors (the V1_LWT.RANDOM interface) using the Random interface.
+Provide random byte vectors (the Mirage_types_lwt.RANDOM interface) using the Random interface.